zlatanned/zlatanned.github.io/content/hero/index.md

 buttonText: 'Say Hello ...'
 ---

-I'm a Software Engineer at DLT Labs, Hyderabad(India).
-Primarily interested in Back-end Development.
+I'm a Backend Developer and a Football Fanatic!

 I enjoy reading tech blogs and also helping every tech beginner I come across!